-If you are seeking an invitation as a Visiting Scholar at Purdue please note that invitations are issued by specific faculty members and their departments, and all requests for an invitation should begin with identifying a host researcher/professor/department at Purdue.
-To do this you should:
+If you are seeking an invitation as a Visiting Scholar at Purdue, please note that invitations are issued by specific faculty members and their departments, and all requests for an invitation should begin with the identification of a host researcher/professor/department at Purdue.
+To do this a potential visitor should:

-- Establish communication with your host in the College of Agriculture, Purdue University.
+- Establish communication with a potential host in the College of Agriculture.

-- Make sure your host's research interests are compatible with your interests.
+- Confirm that your host’s research interests are compatible with your interests.

-- Consider the timing of your visit in light of the Purdue university calendar.
+- Consider the timing of your visit in light of Purdue’s academic calendar.

-- Inquire as to whether your institution specifically promotes or supports Visiting Scholars.
+Inquire as to whether your home institution promotes or supports Visiting Scholars.

 To obtain a visitor visa to the U.S. you must document credible financial resources to support your stay in advance (please refer to the ISS website for the latest information).
 Funding can be in the form of: